saulrichardson/solstice/README.md

-# Fact Check – Clinical Document Fact-Checking Pipeline
+# Solstice – Clinical Document Fact-Checking Pipeline

-Fact Check is an **end-to-end research prototype** that takes a pile of PDF clinical documents (drug labels, journal articles, slide decks …) and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.
+Solstice is an **end-to-end research prototype** that takes a pile of PDF clinical documents (drug labels, journal articles, slide decks …) and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.

 📄 **[Technical Writeup (PDF)](docs/writeup/solstice.pdf)** - Detailed system architecture, LLM pipeline, and implementation notes

 ---

-## 1. How Fact Check fits together
+## 1. How Solstice fits together

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         Fact Check System                       │
+│                         Solstice System                         │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ┌──────────────┐    ┌──────────────┐    ┌──────────────┐    │